-Adobe Flash is a widespread platform for providing dynamic and multimedia content on web pages-despite being declared dead for years and the recent standardization of HTML5.
-According to Adobe, the Flash Player is still deployed on over 500 million devices across different hardware platforms, covering a large fraction of all desktop systems [55].
-Furthermore, a significant number of web sites employs Flash for advertising, video streaming and gaming, such that every third web site in the top 1,000 Alexa ranking still makes use of Flash-based content [28].
+Adobe Flash is a widespread platform for providing multimedia content on web pages-despite being declared dead for years and the recent standardization of HTML5.
+According to Adobe, the Flash Player is still deployed on over 500 million devices across different hardware platforms, covering a large fraction of all desktop systems [42].
+Furthermore, a significant number of web sites employs Flash for advertising, video streaming and gaming, such that every fourth web site in the top 1,000 Alexa ranking still makes use of Flash-based content [22].

 Unfortunately, the implementation of Flash is continuously suffering from security problems.
-During the last ten years over 560 different vulnerabilities have been discovered in the Adobe Flash Player [43].
-In the beginning of this year alone, 190 new vulnerabilities have been made public, 130 of which enable remote code execution and require a user to merely visit a web page to be infected.
+During the last ten years over 690 different vulnerabilities have been discovered in the Adobe Flash Player [32].
+In the year 2015 alone, 314 new vulnerabilities have been made public, 268 of which enable remote code execution and require a user to merely visit a web page to be infected.
 This growing attack surface provides a perfect ground for miscreants and has lead to a large variety of Flash-based malware in the wild.

 Three factors render the Flash platform particularly attractive for attackers: First, the large number of vulnerabilities considerably increases the chances for compromising a wide range of systems.
-Second, the ability to execute ActionScript code as part of an attack allows to probe the target environment and carry out sophisticated exploit strategies, such as heap spraying [20].
+Second, the ability to execute ActionScript code as part of an attack allows to probe the target environment and carry out sophisticated exploit strategies.
 Finally, the Flash platform provides several means for obstructing the analysis of attacks-most notably the capability to execute downloaded or dynamically assembled code.
 As a result of such obfuscation, the analysis of Flash-based attacks is difficult and time-consuming.
 Often, signatures for virus scanners are only available with notable delay such that end users remain unprotected for a considerable period of time.

-In light of recent attack campaigns and the ongoing prevalence of Flash, there is a pressing need for better analysis and detection methods.
-In this paper we thus present GORDON, a method for the automatic analysis and detection of Flash-based malware.
-Our method combines a structural analysis of the Flash container format with guided execution of ActionScript code-a lightweight and pragmatic form of multi-path exploration.
-While related approaches base analysis on normal execution [35, 58, 62] or external triggers [7, 16, 41], GORDON actively guides the analyzer towards indicative code regions to maximize the coverage thereof.
-This equips us with a comprehensive view on a sample with only a few execution runs, including downloaded and dynamically assembled code.
+In this paper, we present GORDON, a method for the automatic analysis and detection of Flash-based malware.
+Our method combines a structural analysis of the Flash container format with guided execution of ActionScript code, a lightweight and pragmatic form of multi-path exploration.
+While related approaches orient analysis to normal execution [27, 44, 48] or external triggers [6, 14, 30], GORDON actively guides the analyzer towards interesting code regions to maximize the coverage thereof.
+This equips us with a comprehensive view on a sample, including downloaded and dynamically assembled code.
 By additionally inspecting the container format, we are able to construct a detection method capable of spotting malicious ActionScript code as well as exploits targeting the Flash Player directly.